OpenAPI Specification with @operation Decorator

 export default class OpenApiController {

-@operation({ // the operation object definition is optional
+@operation({ // operation object definition is optional

-summary: "OpenAPI spec",
+summary: "OpenAPI Specification",

 })